 You could also explore several parks, landmarks, and museums.
 You could even enjoy various entertainment selections.
 In addition to this, being a haven for the LGBT community, San Francisco is already worth staying.
 The rainbow flag waves proudly across the city, making it a relatively safe space for us.
 Because of this, you have to know the best gay hostels in San Francisco.

 Indeed, the Golden Gate Bridge screams San Francisco.
 This iconic structure has stood the test of time and history.
 However, there is much more to see and experience in Gay San Francisco.
-The city hosts one of the world’s best gay pride festivals.
+The city hosts one of the world’s best gay pride festivals, a rather raucous Hamburger Mary’s, and has provided a setting for so many of our favorite LGBT TV shows.
 You will also get to embrace the culture of the LGBTQ.
 These are already enough reasons for you to stay longer in San Francisco.
 However, many hotels are expensive, giving you a limited option.
 Do not have high expectations regarding the prices of these lodging spaces.
 Blame Silicon Valley.

 Kidding aside, many hotels are truly overpriced.
 But do not worry, we have handpicked the best hostels in San Francisco for you.
 For those who are on a tight budget but still want to stay in the city, these places are for you.
 On this article, we are going to describe and hopefully allow you to decide which among the best gay hostels in San Francisco would fit your preference the most.